veliovgroup/Meteor-Files/docs/meteorup-usage.md

   }
 });
 ```

-Now, files will be uploaded to `/images` on server, and can be accessed just like the given [demos](https://github.com/VeliovGroup/Meteor-Files-Demos).
+Now, files will be uploaded to `/images` on server, and can be accessed like in [demos](https://github.com/VeliovGroup/Meteor-Files-Demos).